dhrub1999/Portfolio-New/README.md

 Here's how you can get involved and contribute:

-1. **Reporting Issues**: If you find any issues or have suggestions for improvements, please [open an issue](https://github.com/dhrub1999/Portfolio-New) so that we can track and address them together.
+1. **Reporting Issues**: If you find any issues or have suggestions for improvements, please [open an issue](https://github.com/dhrub1999/Portfolio-New) so that I can track and address them together.

 2. **Submitting Pull Requests**: If you have a fix or feature you'd like to contribute, consider submitting a pull request.
 Follow these steps: